Dave Nilsson: Major League

-Despite being a part owner of the team, Nilsson came to regret his five-year deal with Waverly as he missed his hometown of Brisbane and tried to negotiate a way out of the contract.
+Despite being a part-owner of the team, Nilsson came to regret his five-year deal with Waverly as he missed his hometown of Brisbane and tried to negotiate a way out of the contract.
 The dispute lasted six months with the Reds finally coming to the agreement he would play out the rest of the 1995–96 ABL season before returning to Brisbane.
 In limited appearances, Nilsson contributed a meager .250 with the bat.

 He returned to the MLB late again that season due to a broken foot, but had a productive year by setting his MLB career highs in average (.331) and OBP (.407) while still slugging at .525.
 He hit 33 doubles and 17 home runs, scored 81 runs and drove in 84 in 123 games.
 He was 6th in the 1996 AL in batting average.
-On 17 May 1996, Nilsson became the first Milwaukee Brewer to hit two home runs in the same inning (the 6th, vs. Minnesota Twins, in a 12–1 victory).
+On 17 May 1996, Nilsson became the first Milwaukee Brewer to hit two home runs in the same inning (the 6th, versus Minnesota Twins, in a 12–1 victory).

 Nilsson became a player-manager for the Brisbane Bandits for the 1996–97 ABL season.
 Although knee surgery cut his season short, he guided the team to the finals with a batting average of .420 which, had he played enough games, would have led the ABL that year.
 He returned to the US where he batted .278 for the season with 20 home runs playing first base, left field and DH.
 That off season he did not return to the ABL for the first time due to injuries.
 In the 1998 season he batted at a discouraging .269 mark for the Brewers.

 Nilsson was only 29 years old when he played his last major league season, hitting a 309/.400/.554 clip with 21 home runs for the 1999 season.
 He was also fit enough to play catcher regularly for the club for the first time in five years.
 In the 1999 All-Star Game, he replaced Mike Lieberthal as the National League catcher, becoming the first (and until being joined by Grant Balfour in 2013, the only) Australian to play in a Major League Baseball All-Star Game.

-Nilsson is currently manager of the Brisbane Bandits professional baseball team in the Australian Baseball League (2014–present) and lead the team to the play-offs in the 2015–2016 season.
+Nilsson signed a new contract in Japan for the 2000 season so that he would be eligible to play for Australia in the 2000 Summer Olympics.
+In doing so, the Associated Press estimated that he had given up millions of dollars in earnings.